xythian/ipv6poetry/web/src/components/explainer.md

 For example, instead of remembering:

-`2001:db8::1`
+`2001:0db8:85a3:0000:0000:8a2e:0370:7334`

 You can use the poetic phrase:

-`schema deaf the the the the the and rules`
+`schema deaf samarium zero zero engulf fields osmanli arrives5`

-Where "rules" is the checksum word that helps detect transcription errors.
+Where "arrives5" is the checksum word that helps detect transcription errors.

 ## Real-World Applications